 In some states, booth rental is standard and requires additional insurance.

-Typically, a salon’s general liability and professional liability insurance policies won’t count as insurance for hairdressers renting a chair.
+Typically, a salon’s general liability policies won’t count as insurance for hairdressers renting a chair.

 However, accidents can still happen to booth renters, and salon owners who rent space to independent contractors can be caught up in litigation.

 If you or your salon rents booth space to hairstylists, you need to make sure that your coverage extends to booth renters.

 You might also consider requiring that your independent contractors carry their hairdresser insurance.

 What Types Of Salon Insurance Do You Need?

 Most general liability policies have a cap, so if you need a more significant amount of insurance, you’ll have to look for something like an umbrella policy that extends the financial cap to give you the amount of coverage you need.

 If your salon has a company car or expects employees to use their vehicle for the salon business, you’ll also need a commercial auto policy.

 If your salon stores sensitive information about your clients in a computer system, you’ll probably want beauty salon insurance that covers a data breach.